davidclin/gcp-alibaba-vpn/redundancy.md

     for the tunnel.
 You must enter the same shared secret into both VPN gateways.
 For more information, see
     [Generating a Strong Pre-shared Key](https://cloud.google.com/vpn/docs/how-to/generating-pre-shared-key).
+1. Repeat for the second tunnel using a different name, such as 'vpn-test-tunnel2'
 1. Under **Routing options**, select the **Route based** or **Policy based** tab.
 1. Populate the following fields:
     -  **Remote network IP range**—The range or ranges of the on-premises network,